M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Explicit form of the (conjectural) generators

+which contributes to $\phi_1(Y,X)$ If we map this graph into $\alg t_3$, we obtain $\ad_X^{2j}(Y)$.
+See the example in Appendix \ref{sec:sder} for the sign convention used when identifying a tree with a Lie word. \end{proof}

-Next consider the opposite map $\grt\to H^0(\GC_2)$.
-Let $\phi\in \grt$.
-We can assume without loss of generality that $\phi$ is homogeneous of degree $n$ with respect to the grading on $\grt$.
-I.e., $\phi=\phi(x,y)$ can be seen as a Lie expression in formal variables $x,y$, with $x,y$ occuring $n$ times.
+For reference, let us also give an explicit algorithm for the opposite map $\grt_1\to H^0(\GC_2)$.
+Let $\phi\in \grt_1$.
+We can assume without loss of generality that $\phi$ is homogeneous of degree $n$ with respect to the grading on $\grt_1$.
+I.~e., $\phi=\phi(X,Y)$ can be seen as a Lie expression in formal variables $X,Y$, with $X,Y$ occurring $n$ times.
 Consider the complex

-where $C(\alg{t})$ is the Chevalley complex of the Drinfeld-Kohno (operad of) Lie algebra(s) $\alg{t}$, with trivial coefficients. \begin{rem} Since $C(\alg{t})$ is quasi-isomorphic to $e_2$ (see \cite{tamarkin}), the complex $D$ has no cohomology in degree zero or lower already by degree reasons.
-In fact it is acyclic, as can be seen from Proposition \ref{prop:Xiqiso} in Appendix \ref{sec:endef}. \end{rem}